BandaySajid/amplizard/README.md

 # Amplizard

-Amplizard is a customer service chatbot service designed to solve complex queries using internal hook calling.
+Amplizard is a customer service chatbot service designed to solve queries using internal hook calling.
 This powerful service is built to enhance customer support by providing efficient and accurate responses.

 ## Table of Contents